Medication Delegation and Supervision Workflow

 1. Verify whether medication delegation is permitted in current jurisdiction and facility policy.

-2. Confirm delegated personnel competency and scope alignment for assigned task.
+4. Confirm right person: delegated personnel competency, credentialing, and recent validation are current for the assigned task.

-9. Document delegation, supervision actions, and patient outcomes.
+13. Document delegation, supervision actions, feedback provided, and patient outcomes.

-10. Escalate immediately if delegated task safety concerns arise.
+14. Escalate immediately if delegated task safety concerns arise, including nurse-leader/administrator consultation per policy when client safety was compromised.

 Common Errors